8 Screenwriting Lessons from “Halt and Catch Fire”

 Why Introvert Screenwriters Need To Collaborate

 Ever since I started writing, I’ve been an introvert writer.
 At first, out of necessity, then out of pure mimicry of the supposed lone, struggling artist banging away on his typewriter, then, as I got older, and time grew shorter, out of the desperate pursuit pure chronological efficacy.
-I’ve never been an introvert socially; just … Read more
+I’ve never … Read more

 Set Etiquette for Screenwriters